 The Department of Politics and International Relations (DPIR) at Oxford is an internationally-renowned centre of excellence for teaching and research.
-The study of these disciplines at Oxford has a long and distinguished history and the department is now one of the largest in the field in the UK.
+The study of these disciplines at Oxford has a long and distinguished history and the DPIR is now one of the largest in the field in the UK.
+DPIR is ranked first for research overall in the most recent THES global university rankings for Politics and International Studies and second in the 2022 QS World University Rankings.

 The department's large community of academic staff work in research areas that extend in geographical scope across the globe, cover both historical and contemporary sources, and address technical, practical, and philosophical problems in networks that extend beyond the DPIR to other departments, universities, and global and local organisations.